BartvBaal/Thesis/papers.md

     - This is still true when considering breakouts from the hot CNO cycle
 * The strong temperature sensitivity of the (\alpha, p) reactions (eg ¹⁴O(\alpha, p)¹⁷F) in the \alpha p process is imprinted on the rp-process ashes
     - In addition, some of these nuclear processes are more sensitive to single proton captures than others, or follow 2p capture reactions (eg ²²Mg <-> ²³Al are in (p, \gamma) <-> (\gamma, p) balance, but ²³Al(p, \gamma)²⁴Si creates a flow from ²²Mg to ²⁴Si) - >nuclear stuff is complex<
-* ?How realistic/physical are the 1, 5, 20 and 50 m_dot models?
+* ?How realistic/physical are the 1, 5, 20 and 50 m_dot models? -- They're superEddington, and also the rates needed to reach stable burning
-* ?They used stable burning calculations to find out what happens to the remnants of the accreted, burned material at higher densities - how much of this is applicable for unstable burning?
+* ?They used stable burning calculations to find out what happens to the remnants of the accreted, burned material at higher densities - how much of this is applicable for unstable burning? -- Very little applies to unstable burning, mostly an example of how nuclear physics get involved
 * ?Stable =/= continuus burning?
-(Fig 4, drop in H abundance) ?Or did they compare a "flash frame setup" decay?
+(Fig 4, drop in H abundance) ?Or did they compare a "flash frame setup" decay? -- Probably followed a "package" down into the NS

 ### Asymptotic expressions for the angular dependence of low-frequency pulsation modes in rotating stars, Townsend 2003